jeisonsantiago/GeoPlot-Qt/README.md

 Just clone and open the project file with **QtCreator**, have fun!

 # Usage
-The fastest way is just copy these files to your project:
+The fastest way is just copy these files into your project:

 *GeoGraphicsView.h*
 *GeoGraphicsView.cpp*